… as a sociologist in 2023

 2. Proud of this Social Networks paper with Rozemarijn van der Ploeg and Christian Steglich, entitled ‘The Way Bullying Works: How New Ties Facilitate the Mutual Reinforcement of Status and Bullying in Elementary Schools.’

-3. Wonderful that Maaike Engels received an NRO postdoc grant for her project ‘Bridging the Gap: The Role of Teachers in the Transition from Primary to Secondary Education.’
+3. Wonderful that Maaike Engels received an NRO postdoctoral fellowship for her project ‘Bridging the Gap: The Role of Teachers in the Transition from Primary to Secondary Education.’

-4. Great that we could hire Lydia-Laninga-Wijnen as a postdoc for our project on SterkWerk (Meaningful Roles).
+4. Great that we could have Lydia-Laninga-Wijnen as a postdoc for our project on SterkWerk (Meaningful Roles).
 She published this year in Child Development and Developmental Psychology.

 5. Proud of Diego Palacios and Marianne Hooijsma, who both published two longitudinal social network papers.

-6. Together with Lienja van Eijkern and Roisin Downes, I contributed to a large project of the Ministry of Justice about domestic violence (led by Annemarie ten Boom).
+6. Together with Lienja van Eijkern and Roisin Downes, I contributed to a large Ministry of Justice project on domestic violence (led by Annemarie ten Boom).

 7. Proud that Gert Stulp and Anne Beaulieu made our new minor Data Wise: Data Science in Society immediately a success.